-- 1. This chapter is highly important and favorite for examiners.
+- 1. This chapter is highly important and favorite of UPSC.
 Every year there are questions from this chapter (both Prelims and Mains) - 2.
 Various features of our Indian Constitution and polity have their roots in the British rule.
-So, as an aspirant, it is important to know certain events that laid down the legal framework for the organisation and functioning of government and administration in British India. - 3.
-Also it is important to study these events as they have greatly influenced our constitution and polity.
+So, as an aspirant, it is important to know certain events that laid down the legal framework for the organization and functioning of government and administration in British India. - 3.
+Also it is important to study these events as they have greatly influenced our constitution and polity (Have some moral responsibility to know about our nation ©)